locutusjs/locutus/README.md

 [![Build Status](https://secure.travis-ci.org/kvz/locutus.svg?branch=master)](http://travis-ci.org/kvz/locutus "Check this project's build status on TravisCI")
 <!-- /badges -->

-Locutus assimilates functions from other languages' standard libraries to JavaScript for fun and educational purposes
+Locutus other languages' stadard libraries to JavaScript for fun and educational purposes

 More info at: http://locutusjs.io/about